11 Best Encrypted Cloud Storage Services in 2026

 Nextcloud is different from everything else on this list.
 There is no company holding your files.
 You download the software and run it on your own server.
 You own the hardware, the data, and the configuration entirely.

 Security: Supports AES-256 server-side encryption and client-side encryption via a separate app.
 Encryption is not enabled by default.
 You configure it yourself.
 Security depends on how well you maintain your server.
-Two-factor authentication, audit logging, and brute-force protection available.
+Two-factor authentication, audit logging, and brute-force protection are available.
 Fully open source.

 Features: Nextcloud Files for storage and sync, Talk for encrypted video and messaging, Groupware for calendar and contacts, and Office for collaborative document editing.
 Runs on Linux servers.
 Extensive app ecosystem.